-If you need to cancel a spot at the last minute, there is no need to contact anyone unless you need us to inform your child that you are unable to make it.
+If you need to cancel, there is no need to contact anyone unless you need us to inform your child that you are unable to make it.

 We are unable to accommodate last-minute sign-ups.
 Therefore, the last opportunity to sign up for a spot each week is Sunday night.